AT-Publishing/website/_posts/2017-01-03-monero-wallets.md

 Pretty impressive.

 If you don't want to use MyMonero for some reason, there are also multi-altcoin web wallets like {% aff Cryptonator https://www.cryptonator.com/about %} but in this case I'd follow the XMR devs endorsement.

+### Jaxx support

+The multi-altcoin wallet Jaxx announced they got [Apple's blessing](https://bitcoinmagazine.com/articles/monero-coming-jaxx-wallets-including-ios-with-apple-s-blessing-1476224917/) to include Monero in their iOS app available from Apple store.
+So far the Jaxx wallet only supports BTC, LTC, ETH, RSK and Dash while Dash is not available in the iOS version.
+Apple actually has a list of approved coins for the App store and Dash is not on the list.

 ### Hardware Wallets